 Fresh roses are beautiful and fragrant, enhancing any home.
 At special occasions such as anniversaries and Valentine's Day, roses fill a home with love and grace.
-Alas, they don't live forever.
+Alas, these delicate blooms don't live forever.
 Colorful and velvety-smooth to the touch, as rose petals drop off it seems a shame to discard them.
 Wondering what to do with fallen rose petals?
-Check out these romantic ideas to make flowers last longer.
+Check out these romantic ideas to make flowers last longer (and know that you can also compost roses and their stems).

 Decorate Your Bed with Rose Petals